-The visible touchdown point of the Smithville tornado (at bottom left).
-The tornado immediately exhibited a narrow core of intense damage (less than 10 yards wide at some points) imbedded within a swath of lesser damage.
+The visible touchdown point of the Smithville tornado was just east of the Tennessee-Tombigbee waterway.
+The tornado immediately exhibited a narrow core of intense winds (less than 10 yards wide at some points) imbedded within a larger damage swath.
 The tornado intensified extremely rapidly and was likely powerful enough to level a home within seconds of touchdown.

 The tornado reorganized two miles southwest of Smithville and briefly left a trail of intermittent damage with several distinct damage swaths.
 A narrow, intense vortex abruptly developed at the edge of a wooded area (seen just left of center) and continued all the way through Smithville.
 Within seconds, the narrow wind feature was powerful enough to leave deep scouring marks in a field.
 This is an indication of EXTREME intensity.

 Close up view of deep ground scouring.
 Up to 12-inches of topsoil was removed.
 Scouring patterns were of continuous but varying severity for the next two miles.